HOW PRODUCTS WERE EVALUATED:

 Products containing apple cider vinegar were tested in one or more independent laboratories for the following:

-- Authenticity of apple cider vinegar products by High Performance Thin Layer Chromatography (HPTLC) versus a reference standard.
+- Authenticity of apple cider vinegar products by High Performance Thin Layer Chromatography (HPTLC) versus an authenticated reference standard.

 - Quantification of Acetic Acid by High Performance Liquid Chromatography (HPLC).